-The proposal does not demonstrate that the building design provides for appropriate amenity for future residents or neighbours.
-Whilst the proposal includes diagrams that demonstrate that the proposal would achieve the requirements of solar access, natural ventilation in accordance with the Apartment Design Guide, the proposal results in an increase in overshadowing to the central communal open space area on the subject site as well as within the frontage of future terrace dwellings along Cadman Crescent East.
-In addition, the matters raised by the Design Review Panel have not been adequately addressed and the proposal does not satisfy the provisions under Clause 9.5 of the LEP.
-It cannot be concluded that appropriate amenity has been provided for future residents or neighbours.
+The proposal does not demonstrate that the design achieves appropriate amenity for future residents or neighbours.
+Whilst the proposal includes diagrams that demonstrate that the proposal would achieve the amenity requirements of the Apartment Design Guide, the matters raised by the Design Review Panel have not been adequately addressed and the proposal does not satisfy the provisions under Clause 9.5 of the LEP.
+It cannot be concluded that appropriate amenity will be provided for future residents or neighbours.